 • Hepatitis B

-The above list is merely a guide and expats should consult a medical practitioner about the health risks in Tanzania before they depart.
+The above list is merely a guide, and expats should consult a medical practitioner about the health risks in Tanzania before they depart.
+Additionally, CDC now emphasises that all international travellers should be fully vaccinated against measles with the MMR vaccine due to the rise in global measles cases.

 Emergency services in Tanzania

-In the case of an emergency, expats can dial 112 or 114, but emergency services are extremely limited, and some medical emergencies may require air evacuation.
+In the case of an emergency, expats can dial 112 (police/general emergency) or 114 (fire department).
+For ambulance services, dial 115 or 199, but emergency services are extremely limited, and some medical emergencies may require air evacuation.

 Expat Health Insurance